-To get started, the NGCSD needed to staff a dedicated GIS department.
-Goldman again had two choices: hire a GIS expert from the outside and teach them about the NGCSD or draft a current NGCSD staff member into the GIS department and teach them GIS.
+To get started, GVW needed to staff a dedicated GIS department.
+Goldman again had two choices: hire a GIS expert from the outside and teach them about GVW or draft a current GVW staff member into the GIS department and teach them GIS.
 He chose the latter option, with Teresa Aguirre taking on the challenge of leading the GIS department.
 Aguirre moved from her role supporting the front office to focus on developing a GIS.
 She had many skills but a limited knowledge of GIS; however, this did not slow her down.
-She learned from Esri experts and grew her capabilities very quickly through NGCSD's participation in Esri's Enterprise Advantage Program.
+She learned from Esri experts and grew her capabilities very quickly through GVW's participation in Esri's Enterprise Advantage Program.

 "With Esri's help, we are developing a GIS program to enhance communication, collaboration, and clarity of what we have in the field."—Teresa Aguirre

 Aguirre's first challenge was how to accurately show the GVW collection system in the GIS.
 The atlas maps were cartoonish and spatially inaccurate.
 Her approach was to take one step at a time, knowing that developing a plan to obtain and maintain accurate data going forward would lay the groundwork for success then and in the future.
 With the help of Esri, Aguirre started creating maps and inspection workflows for the field crews to accurately catalog the collection system.
 An Eos Arrow Gold Global Navigation Satellite System (GNSS) receiver was purchased to collect accurate locations of assets.
 The Arrow was able to work with the Esri mobile apps, becoming part of a streamlined workflow.